Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-container.md

 Yesterday we had the first touch with [`CSS` Grid](https://daily-dev-tips.com/posts/css-grid-introduction/).
 Today we will be diving more into the container part of the grid.

-The container is the outer wrapper, and much like `flex` it has some awesome properties we can leverage.
+The container is the outer wrapper, and much like `flex`, it has some awesome properties we can leverage.

-You must think of the container is the element where you define your layout structure.
+You must consider the container as the element where you define your layout structure.

 ## HTML Structure

-In today's example we will be working with a three column, two row layout.
+Today's example will work with a three-column, two-row layout.

 ```html
 <div class="grid">